Copyright of Material

 For a page about a particular place or topic, e.g. Leeds, you could use the form www.workhouses.org.uk/Leeds/.

-For people doing research on a particular, topic, I usually suggest that they treat this (or any other) website in the same way that they would a printed text-book, with facts and ideas then expressed in their own words, and the source credited appropriately.
-However, crediting my web site as the source does not make it permissible to directly copy chunks of the content, either verbatim or with just a few words changed.
+4. For students, authors, genealogists etc. doing research on a particular topic, I usually suggest that they treat this (or any other) website in the same way that they would a printed text-book, with facts and ideas then expressed in their own words, and the source credited appropriately.
+However, crediting my web site as the source does not make it permissible to directly reproduce chunks of the content, either verbatim or with just a few words changed.

 If you have any queries relating to copyright issues or the reproduction of material from this site, please email me (email@example.com).